camunda/camunda-docs-manual/content/installation/database-schema.md

 This section explains how to perform a [patch-level update]({{< ref "/update/patch-level.md" >}}) for your database schema.
 The *patch level* is the version number "after the second dot".
 For example, update from `7.14.2` to `7.14.3`.

 {{< enterprise >}}
-Please note that Patch Level Updates are only provided to enterprise customers, they are not available in the community edition.
+Please note that Patch Level Updates are only provided to enterprise customers.
+They are not available in the community edition.
 {{< /enterprise >}}

 Between patch levels, the structure of the database schema does not change.
 The database structure of all patch releases is backward compatible with the corresponding minor version.
 For example, the database schema of all `7.14.x` versions are backward compatible with the `7.14.0` schema.